 For those interested in pursuing this combination of medications for central sensitization syndromes, please ask for a referral to a neurologist or chronic pain specialist and print off this page to take with you to your appointment.
 Dosages will vary per patient.

-- 90mg Dextromethorphan (DXM) Hydrobromide (HBr) – for its analgesic properties.
+- 60mg/75mg Dextromethorphan (DXM) Hydrobromide (HBr) – for its analgesic properties.
 1xper day, first thing in the morning without food, just water.

-- 200mg Quinidine Sulfate (Q) – to inhibit the metabolites Dextrorphan and 3-Hydroxymorphinan, in which result in the psychoactive properties of Dextromethorphan.
+- 300mg Quinidine Sulfate/60mg Quinidine Gluconate (Q) – to inhibit the metabolites Dextrorphan and 3-Hydroxymorphinan, in which result in the psychoactive properties of Dextromethorphan.
 1x per day.

-- 15mg Amrix – At bedtime to reduce the muscle tension and jaw clenching side effects of DXM.
+- 15mg Amrix/5mg Cyclobenzaprine – At 2-3pm to reduce the muscle tension and jaw clenching side effects of DXM.
 This drug peaks around 10-11pm.

-- 500mg DL-Phenylalanine – L- increases mental and physical energy, noticeably improves visual memory and visual imagery in general.
-D- reduces pain by decreasing the enzyme that breaks down endorphins, and inhibits potassium-evoked 3H-noradrenaline release from the hypothalamus.
+- 100mg+ DL-Phenylalanine – L- increases mental and physical energy, noticeably improves visual memory and visual imagery in general.
+D- reduces pain by decreasing the enzyme that breaks down endorphins and inhibits potassium-evoked 3H-noradrenaline release from the hypothalamus.
 Also required to increase DXM dosages from 65mg to 120mg without severe side effects.
 Taken 1 hour after DMX/Q dose.

 - Super B Complex – To counteract the depletion and to facilitate the supplementation of various vitamins and minerals by the DXM.
-In doing so, this reduces pain and improves energy.
-Taken 2 hours after DMX/Q dose.
+In doing so, this reduces pain and improves mental and physical energy.
+Taken 1 hour after DMX/Q dose.
 Due to finding out that I have a MTHFR gene mutation, we are reassessing the best way to approach vitamin supplementation through methylated forms.

 The dose for quinidine is approximately 4.5 times the dose of dextromethorphan within the first month.
 For the first month, the patient should take one dose in the morning and one dose before bed.
 Recommended 15mg increase of DXM per 1-2 weeks.
 After one month, only one dose may be required in the morning and the quinidine may be reduced to 4x the amount of dextromethorphan.
 Increasing beyond the 45/200mg at the 4.5x, for me at least, seems to lead to the quinidine side effects of increase muscle and joint pain.